Saafi Brothers

 The band has seen some success in the chill out spaces at large festivals.
 The name Saafi is derived from a Sanskrit word meaning "travelling musician".
 Alex Azary was once a member of the band.

 They have released five albums since 1997.
 Supernatural with strong world music influences was released in 2007.
-Their fifth album Live Live on the Roadblog as a live recorded album.
+Their fifth album Live on the Roadblog was released as a live recorded album.